UK Stocks-Factors to watch on Oct 23

-LONDON, Oct 23 (Reuters) - Britain’s FTSE 100 December futures contract fell 0.5 percent on Thursday, with the cash market also set to decline with weak results from supermarket store Tesco and consumer goods group Unilever likely to weigh on the market.
+LONDON, Oct 23 (Reuters) - Britain’s FTSE 100 index is seen opening down by 38-40 points, or 0.6 percent lower, on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index finished 0.4 percent higher at 6,339.73 points on Wednesday.